Constructions of difference sets in nonabelian 2-groups: Motivation and Overview

 The results displayed in \cref{tab:2-groups} naturally prompt the following question (about whose answer the authors of this paper have different opinions). \begin{question} Are the necessary conditions of Theorems~$\ref{thm:turyn}$ and~$\ref{thm:dillon}$ for the existence of a difference set in a $2$-group also sufficient?
 That is, does every group $G$ of order $2^{2d+2}$, not containing a normal subgroup $K$ of order less than $2^d$ such that $G/K$ is cyclic or dihedral, belong to ${\cal H}$? \end{question}

 We have seen that the answer to \cref{quest:the-big-one} is ``yes'' for $d = 0, 1, 2, 3$ (noting for $d=0$ that both groups of order 4 contain a trivial difference set).
-It seems that resolution of this question for larger $d$ must depend only on theoretical methods: currently there is not even a database of the 49,487,365,422 groups of 1024, and the authors do not know how many of those groups are excluded by Theorems~\ref{thm:turyn} and~\ref{thm:dillon}.
+It seems that resolution of this question for larger $d$ must depend only on theoretical methods: currently there is not even a database of the 49,487,367,289 groups of order 1024 \cite{besche-eick-obrien,burrell}, and the authors do not know how to estimate the proportion of the non-excluded groups of order $2^{2d+2}$ that are accounted for by \cref{thm:main} as $d$ grows large.

 The rest of this paper is organized in the following way.
 In \cref{sec:sig}, we identify the ``signature set'' property underlying the construction of \cref{prop:dillon64}.
-In Section \ref{sec:abelian}, we prove our principal result of \cref{thm:main} by restricting attention to signature sets on abelian $2$-groups.
-In Section \ref{sec:further}, we describe the various other construction methods used to complete the determination of the groups of order 64 and 256 belonging to ${\cal H}$, involving signature sets on nonabelian groups, products of perfect ternary arrays, transfer methods, and a modification of signature sets.
+In \cref{sec:abelian}, we prove our principal result of \cref{thm:main} by restricting attention to signature sets on abelian $2$-groups.
+In \cref{sec:further}, we describe the various other construction methods used to complete the determination of the groups of order 64 and 256 belonging to ${\cal H}$, involving signature sets on nonabelian groups, products of perfect ternary arrays, transfer methods, and a modification of signature sets.
+In \cref{sec:verification}, we provide implementation details of the construction methods for groups of order 256 and describe how to quickly verify on a desktop computer that all 56,049 non-excluded groups of this order belong to ${\cal H}$.
 In \cref{sec:future}, we propose some directions for future research.